radiatoryang/mfadt-expo/README.md

 ## 3. EQUIPMENT

+if making an installation, you cannot build a "ceiling" (e.g. drape cloth or a wood board over some walls), that violates the fire code and the fire marshall will shut you down

 less equipment is almost always better

 if school can't meet your equipment needs, then do what countless MFAs have done before you: run to Best Buy, buy something, take really good care of it, then return it after the show

-make sure you get locks and enclosures for any phones / tablets
+make sure you get locks and enclosures for any phones / tablets / expensive electronics... things do get stolen at shows

 if possible, fabricate duplicates for any fragile hardware
 - 50% chance your hand-soldered arduino thing is going to be destroyed